0xhmza/bin2shell/README.md

 You can optionally compress, encode and envelope the binary's binary code.
 You can also add some anti-emulation techniques.

 All available algorithms and small C++ snippets live in a YAML catalog (by default under `data/yaml/algos.yaml`).
-The YAML makes the system fully **extensible** — add or modify encoders, compressors, envelopes, and anti-emulation snippets without changing the core script.
+The YAML makes the system fully **extensible**.
+Add or modify encoders, compressors, envelopes, and anti-emulation snippets without changing the core script.

 ---